Vehicle-to-Everything Cooperative Perception for Autonomous Driving

-In a multi-agent hetero-modal setting, connected agents are equipped with various sensors, forming a dynamically heterogeneous graph.
-The presence and types of these sensors are stochastic, and their relative poses change across different scenes.
-This necessitates an adaptive architecture that can accommodate diverse agent quantities and typologies while addressing the misalignment of CP data.
-To address these challenges, HM-ViT \cite{FHM-ViT2023} facilitated V2V cooperative 3D detection through a Heterogeneous 3D Graph Attention (H3GAT) module.
-In this module, each node represents a feature vector of an agent's feature map, and its core function is to extract heterogeneous inter-agent and intra-agent visual cues within the BEV feature space.
-Node states are updated by aggregating features derived from transformer blocks with a heterogeneous normalization layer, followed by a hetero-modal Multi-layer Perceptron Layer that processes camera and LiDAR features with distinct parameter sets.
-HM-ViT demonstrated remarkable flexibility and robustness while achieving superior performance in scenarios with varying sensor modalities.
+In a multi-agent hetero-modal setting, connected agents have various sensors, forming a dynamic heterogeneous graph with stochastic sensor types and changing poses across scenes.
+To address these challenges, HM-ViT \cite{FHM-ViT2023} was proposed, in which the H3GAT module was introduced for vehicle-to-vehicle cooperative three-dimensional object detection.
+In this framework, node states were updated by extracting inter-agent and intra-agent cues using transformer blocks and a hetero-modal MLP layer.
+This design allowed camera and LiDAR features to be processed with distinct parameters, enabling greater flexibility, robustness, and improved performance in scenarios involving diverse sensor modalities.

-Furthermore, the distinctness in modalities caused by different types of agents also poses significant challenges in designing a heterogeneous cooperative system.
-VINet \cite{bai2022vinet} addressed this issue using a Two-stream Fusion (TSF) algorithm to integrate heterogeneous features captured from infrastructures and CAVs on an edge server.
-Specifically, a Lightweight Feature Extraction (LFE) module reduced computing loads in feature extraction without involving the CNN backbone.
-TSF employed two feature streams with different LFEs to extract pillar features from CAVs and connected infrastructures.
-Each feature stream implemented a feature mapping and max-out procedure to calculate fused features.
-The resulting fused features from the two streams were concatenated and interpreted by a CNN backbone to generate detected bounding boxes.
-VINet proved effective for cooperative object detection with low system-wide costs under dynamic, scalable, and heterogeneous conditions.